Daniel Sorensen: 2018

 On September 2, 2018, Sorensen was placed on injured reserve after suffering a knee injury in training camp.
 He was activated off injured reserve on November 6, 2018.
 In Week 17, in a 35–3 victory over the Oakland Raiders, he recorded his second career pick-six.
+In the 2018 season, he appeared in six games and had 26 total tackles (14 solo), one interception, and two passes defended.

 2019

 In Week 11 against the Los Angeles Chargers on Monday Night Football, Sorensen intercepted a pass thrown by Philip Rivers in the endzone late in the fourth quarter to seal a 24–17 win.
+He finished the 2019 season with 57 total tackles (44 total), two interceptions, and four passes defended.

 In the Divisional Round of the playoffs against the Houston Texans, Sorensen recorded a team high nine tackles and stopped Houston Texans safety Justin Reid short of the first down marker, giving the Chiefs the ball back after the Houston Texans attempted a fake punt.
 Later in the game, Sorensen forced a fumble on Texans kick returner DeAndre Carter, which was recovered by teammate Darwin Thompson.

 In Super Bowl LIV, Sorensen had six tackles and held Pro Bowl tight end George Kittle to only 36 receiving yards in the 31–20 victory over the San Francisco 49ers.